Jobs numbers in Apr 2026?

 Contract Snapshot

-This market resolves to "Yes" if the increase in total non-farm payroll employment for April 2026, as reported by the Bureau of Labor Statistics (BLS) in their Monthly Employment Situation Report, is above 60,000.
-Conversely, it resolves to "No" if the increase is 60,000 or less.
-The market closes on May 8, 2026, at 8:29 AM EDT, with a projected payout at 10:05 AM EDT, and the BLS report is the sole source for outcome verification.
+This market resolves to "Yes" if the increase in total non-farm payroll employment for April 2026 is above 70,000, as reported by the Bureau of Labor Statistics Monthly Employment Situation Report; otherwise, it resolves to "No".
+The outcome is verified by the BLS, and this is a directional event.
+The market closes at 8:29 AM ET on May 8, 2026, with a projected payout by 10:05 AM EDT on the same day.

 Available Contracts